TEFAF 2018, The Next Generation

 A reinvigorating generation of art dealers

 The profession is more than once passed on from generation to generation.
 This is often accompanied by a fresh approach, something that is vital for the lifeline of the art and antique market.
 This is the case with Ilse Daatselaar who, at the age of 28, decided to quit her job to join forces with her father.
 They now run one of the most important art and antique stores in the Netherlands: Daatselaar Fine Art & Antiques.
 Ilse is revigorating for the antique trade with a visible effect on their annual TEFAF stand.
 The presentation is characterised by a light and an open character resulting in an inviting effect.
-This year even with a green moss wall.
+This year their stand is complemented with a green moss wall and a ceiling painting.
 The idea of an eclectic collection is beautifully expressed at Daatselaar, a trend that is working well for the new generation of art buyers.
 The young collector Paul van den Biesen is a great supporter of eclecticism and refers to it as: 'mix it all up'!
 In his home, Bauhaus chairs are combined with an austere Dutch neo-classicist coulisse table.

 Pierre-François Feuchère, a pair of empire centerpieces, Parijs circa 1810.
 Daatselaar Fine Art & Antiques - Stand 164